 Managing the Op-Ed section of the website: commissioning and editing opinion and analysis from scientists, policymakers and journalists; overseeing practical guides; writing articles and producing multimedia features.
 I introduced and now oversee SciDev.Net’s analysis blogs — short pieces offering insight on the implications of headline news for poverty, gender, migration, disability and the private sector.
 The role also involves forging relationships with partners and regular contact with experts in their field through correspondence or conferences.

-I am also responsible for the publication of quarterly collections (Spotlights) that offer an in-depth view of topics at the intersection of science and development: counterfeit drugs; women in science; nuclear power; ocean science; grassroots innovation; human rights.
-This involves selecting the topic, developing the concept (often working closely with consultants), commissioning experts to write opinion and ‘facts and figures’ articles, editing these contributions and pulling together the material for publication.
+A key responsibility is to produce collections of articles (Spotlights) that offer an in-depth view of various topics at the intersection of science and development such as grassroots innovation, food security and urban sustainability.
+This involves selecting the topic, developing the concept (often working closely with a consultant), commissioning experts to write opinion and ‘facts and figures’ articles, producing or commissioning multimedia features, editing these contributions and pulling together the material for publication.

 Emerging Health Threats Forum — London, 2007-2010

 In the role of news editor, oversaw the Forum’s daily service and reported on research developments to inform scientists and policy makers about new/changing health risks and emergency preparedness.
 Managed news service during the ‘swine flu’ pandemic.
 As reviews editor for the peer-reviewed, open-access journal Emerging Health Threats, commissioned and managed articles on issues ranging from the flu pandemic to perceptions of nanotechnology risk to emerging diseases in Africa.
 Click here for news stories.

 Managed the peer review process for open-access public health and medical journals, with responsibility for editorial decisions.
 Edited scientific papers on a freelance basis.

 EU Joint Research Centre, Institute for Environment & Sustainability — Ispra, 2005